Baebadoobee/postInstallScript/README.md

 idpack -b # Install basic packages
 ```

 _For a deeper comprehension, please refer to the modules documentation.
-I hightly recommend you to set your own package list, to personalize your post installation script._
+I highly recommend you to set your own package list, to personalize your post installation script._

 <p align="right">(<a href="#readme-top">back to top</a>)</p>